kevinpanxc/kevinpanxc.github.io/source/_posts/2014-11-28-today-i-used-fermats-little-theorem-outside-of-class-hackerrank-challenge-game-of-thrones-ii.markdown

 date: 2014-11-28 02:05:51 -0800
 comments: true
 categories:
+description: This post provides a solution to the Hackerrank challenge, Game of Thrones II.
+The solution heavily relies on modular arithmetic.
+Learn how to perform modular division using Fermat's little theorem.
 ---

-This challenge asks you to find the number of possible palindrome anagrams in a word $\bmod 10^9 + 7$.
+This challenge asks you to find the number of possible palindrome anagrams in a word, modulus 10^9 + 7$.

 To answer this question, we need to know two facts: